klusta-team/example/install.md

     conda install -n klusta scipy pandas=0.12 pytables=3.0 pyqt setuptools pip cython nose ipython-notebook matplotlib --yes conda install -n klusta numpy=1.8 --yes
     ```

-5. You currently have to use `pip` to install the last dependency: PyOpenGL.
-Type `which pip` to check that `pip` is the Miniconda one.
-If not, you'll find `pip` in `~/miniconda/envs/klusta/bin/pip`.
-Then, type the following command:
+5. Now, activate your 'klusta' environment - you will need to do this before running any application.
     ```
+    source activate klusta
+    ```

+6. You currently have to use `pip` to install the last dependency: PyOpenGL.

+    ```
     pip install pyopengl
     ```

-6. Now, you can install the KlustaViewa package (that also contains SpikeDetekt) by [following the instructions here](https://github.com/klusta-team/example#linux-and-mac-os-x) (starting from (2)).
+7. Now, you can install the KlustaViewa package (that also contains SpikeDetekt) by [following the instructions here](https://github.com/klusta-team/example#linux-and-mac-os-x) (starting from (2)).

 ### Mac OS X (alternative method)